alessandrocarrese/circadian-hacks/papers/07_scone_melanopsin_hunger_dopamine.md

 Night:     S/M 2.9   → "SEEK" (when expecting 0)
 ```

-The circadian variation in S/M ratio may itself be a biological signal—the trajectory indicating time-of-day.
+The circadian variation in S/M ratio may itself be a biological signal-the trajectory indicating time-of-day.
 Static high S/M eliminates this signal, producing:
 1. Loss of temporal appetite regulation
 2. Loss of circadian metabolic cues
 3. Continuous foraging activation